Last updated September 7, 2021

 Register all students in the DRC INSIGHT Portal (this process is the same for remote tests and in-person tests).

-- It is highly recommended that you set your test session’s Test Monitoring field to Required and Restricted Access to True.
+- It is highly recommended that you set the Test Monitoring field to Required and Restricted Access to True.
 Setting Test Monitoring to Required allows Test Administrators to use the Test Monitoring application in the DRC INSIGHT Portal to monitor student’s progress during the test.
 Setting Restricted Access to True will place the students in a Waiting Room and prevent them from entering the assessment until you allow them to start.
 Requiring Test Monitoring allows you to control students’ access to the test when you are not monitoring them.

-- Copy the relevant information from each student’s test ticket or from the roster into a web conference details/reminder document that you create.
+- Copy the relevant test ticket information from each student’s test ticket or from the roster into a web conference details/reminder document that you create.
 This information will be shared with each student in individual private rooms during your web meeting.

 Remote Testing Tips